Griffin's big third quarter helps Pistons top Kings 106-90 - Philly

 Ish Smith had 18 points, Reggie Bullock added 17 and Anthony Tolliver scored 12 points behind three 3-pointers - one of three Pistons with a trio of 3s.
 Andre Drummond had just four points but pulled down 16 rebounds to help Detroit end its three-game losing streak.

-The Pistons won on the road for only the 10th time this season.
+The Pistons won on the road for only the 10th time this season and the first time since Jan.
+10 - nearly three weeks before acquiring Griffin.

+"He's just a really, really good player," Detroit coach Stan Van Gundy said.
+"Whatever problems we have have not been because of him at all.
+His attitude has been great, his play has been great.
+When we get healthy and get the right people around him, it's going to be a good team."

 On a night when the Kings' Vince Carter had seven points to move past Patrick Ewing into 22nd place on the NBA's career scoring list, Griffin led Detroit to the lopsided win with another in a string of big games this month.